-Please indicate the State Plan Service trend rate from Section D.I.J.a. above 4.80 p.
-Other adjustments including but not limited to federal government changes.
+Please indicate the State Plan Service trend rate from Section D.I.J.a. above 4.80

 - e.
 Incentives (not in capitated payment) Trend Adjustment: If the State marked Section D.I.H.d, then this adjustment reports trend for that factor.
 Trend is limited to the rate for State Plan services. - 1.
-List the State Plan trend rate by MEG from Section D.I.I.a - 2.
-List the Incentive trend rate by MEG if different from Section D.I.I.a - 3.
-Explain any differences:
+List the State Plan trend rate by MEG from Section D.I.I.a